alexbykoff/datafield/readme.md

     const users = new DataField(arrayOfUsers)

-Now your data is stored within an instance of DataField class.
+Now your data is stored in an instance of DataField class.

 Each method that performs any kind of selection or filtering returns a **new instance** of DataField and can be chained.